The path to payment facilitation: Are you ready for the journey?

 The path to pay-in, pay-out and wholesale banking is one path at J.P.
 Morgan – not three or four.
 By connecting the dots with one firm, you take away a failure point to enable seamless operation of the commerce layer behind your platform.
 It feels like one provider because it is.

 We are an acquiring bank, a direct processor, and also connected to one of the largest card issuers in the U.S.

 We understand the space, follow the rules, and believe in taking on only necessary risk.
 Payment facilitation is a big decision with major implications.
 When you work with a trusted brand, your customers and investors will recognize the value that you’re offering.
 Your merchants can be confident their funds are protected.

 We’ve taken clients from a marketplace to a merchant of record and full-fledged PayFac — and options in between.
 We can help you navigate a complex space, avoid unnecessary risk and compliance overhead, and set you up to thrive in an evolving marketplace that is continually incorporating new payment options.
 We can also help you set up your commerce layer to license to others — to further expand your PayFac universe.

-Contact your J.P.
-Morgan representative to learn more about monetizing payments and how we can help support your business.
+Contact us to speak with an experienced J.P.
+Morgan representative about monetizing payments and to discuss how we can help support your business.